Skip to content

 shoreline_transect_intersection

-⚠️Make sure you have downloaded the FES2014 tide model following the guide 'How to Download the Tide Model'⚠️
+⚠️Make sure you have downloaded the FES2014 or the FES2022 tide model following the guide 'How to Download the Tide Model'⚠️

 Ever since coastseg 1.1.0 released you can now use the correct tides button in coastseg to automatically correct the timeseries.
 This button will automatically find which files need to be tidally corrected and apply the tidal correction for you.